-Report cards are mailed home at the end of each 6 week progress, 12 week progress, and semester grading period.
-If the report is not received by mail, please contact the Sierra High office and let the principal's secretary know.
+Progress Reports are mailed home at the end of each 6 and 12 week grading period.
+Report Cards are mailed home at the semester grading period.
+If the report is not received by mail, please contact the Sierra Junior Senior High office and let the principal's secretary or registrar know.
 We will be happy to check the address we have for you and send out a new report card right away.
 In cases where parents live at two separate addresses, both parents can receive all mailed school to home communications.
 Please call a school secretary to notify the school if you would like to have all school mailings sent to two separate addresses.